MatteuSan/himig/specs/foundation/tokens.md

 slug: /foundation/tokens
 ---
 # Tokens
-Gaia uses tokens as the foundation of its design.
+Himig uses tokens as the foundation of its design.
 Tokens provide the smallest unit of design in an interface.

 ## Token-Driven Architecture
 > Token-driven architecture is a type of design system architecture that uses design tokens to run the designs.
 Design